chimera-rpg/go-meta/README.md

 # Chimera golang packages

-All of these packages presume the usage of [gb](https://getgb.io/).
+All of the packages pulled from this script are either go modules or are data repositories.
 The following assumptions are made:

   * Source for each package is stored in `src/`
   * Produced binaries are stored in `bin/`